nashville-software-school/bangazon-inc/projects/FINANCIAL_REPORTS.md

 ## Resources

+### Current Repository

+The [current project](https://github.com/nashville-software-school/Bangazon-Financials) can be retrieved from Github.

 ### Initial Data

 > **Note:** Any SQL that you need to populate your database needs to be checked into source control.
 Your database file should **never** be in source control - only the migrations.